 People who use the web have a growing variety of characteristics.
 Consider these user characteristics:

-- Unable to see: Individuals who are blind use either audible output (products called screen readers that read web content using synthesized speech) or tactile output (a refreshable Braille device).
+Individuals who are blind use either audible output (products called screen readers that read web content using synthesized speech) or tactile output (a refreshable Braille device).
 For reading the printed page, people who are blind use scanners with optical character recognition (OCR) that can read printed material and store it electronically to be read by a screen reader.
-Some videos may need to include an Audio Description to describe any actions not described by the narrators or speakers in the video.
+Some videos may need to include an audio description to describe any actions not described by the narrators or speakers in the video.

-- Unable to hear: Individuals who are Deaf or Hard of Hearing are unable to access audio content, so video needs to be captioned and audio needs be transcribed.
+Individuals who are deaf or hard of hearing are unable to access audio content, so video needs to be captioned and audio needs be transcribed.

-The W3C summarizes web accessibility nicely in their Web Content Accessibility Guidelines 2.1:
+The W3C summarizes web accessibility nicely in their Web Content Accessibility Guidelines (WCAG) 2.1:

 - Web content must be perceivable